Hanzhong Shaanxi, China Travel Guide

 Engineering marvels facilitated travel and trade through rugged passes through the mountains.

 During the tumultuous Three Kingdoms period (220-280 CE), Hanzhong became a battleground and a strategic commandery.
-Zhuge Liang, the brilliant strategist of the Shu Han kingdom, used Hanzhong as his base for several northern expeditions against the rival Cao Wei kingdom.
+Zhuge Liang, the brilliant strategist of the Shu Han kingdom, used Hanzhong as his base for multiple northern expeditions against the rival Cao Wei kingdom.

 Many legends and historical sites around Hanzhong connect directly to Zhuge Liang, Liu Bei, and other heroes of this era.
 Dingjun Mountain and the Wuhou Temple in Mian County honor these figures.